Carlosarturo28/cincoDiarias/README.md

 # cincoDiarias
-An App for learn new vocabulary everyday.
+An App to learn new vocabulary everyday.